 When we asked ChatGPT "best email marketing platform for startups" in Wave 2, it recommended ConvertKit first.
 In Wave 3, it led with Mailchimp.
 Same query, same engine, different week, different answer.

-When we asked all five engines "best platform for deploying web apps," Vercel held position #1 across every engine in Waves 1 and 2 (14 out of 14 responses, then 15 out of 16).
+When we asked all five engines "best platform for deploying web apps," Vercel held position #1 across every engine in Waves 1 and 2.
 In Wave 3, ChatGPT switched to recommending Netlify first, breaking the strongest structural pattern in the entire dataset.
 The other four engines continued to lead with Vercel.
 Whether this sticks or reverts in Wave 4 is anyone's guess, which is exactly the point.

-Even the consensus metrics oscillate.
-CRM, one of the most stable categories in Waves 1 and 2 (3 of 4 queries with strong agreement), dropped to 1 of 4 in Wave 3 as Perplexity and Grok rotated their HubSpot and Salesforce preferences.
+Even stable categories can crack.
+CRM, one of the most settled categories in Waves 1 and 2 (3 of 4 queries with strong consensus), dropped to 1 of 4 in Wave 3 as Perplexity and Grok rotated their HubSpot and Salesforce preferences.
+Meanwhile, Analytics consensus moved in the opposite direction, improving from 25% to 75% over the same three waves.

 What This Means for AEO Strategy